ShaikhBorhanUddin/Inventory_Management/solutions.md

 JOIN Warehouse w ON e.WarehouseID = w.WarehouseID
 WHERE EmployeeHireDate >= CURRENT_DATE - INTERVAL '10 year';
 ```
+This SQL query retrieves information about employees who were hired within the last 10 years.
+It selects the `EmployeeID`, `EmployeeName`, `EmployeeJobTitle`, `EmployeeHireDate`, and the `WarehouseName` where each employee is assigned.
+The query joins the `Employee` table with the `Warehouse` table using the `WarehouseID` to associate each employee with their respective warehouse.
+The `WHERE` clause filters the results to include only those employees whose hire date is within the last 10 years from the current date, using the `CURRENT_DATE - INTERVAL '10 year'` condition.
+This helps in analyzing recent hiring patterns and identifying newly added staff across different warehouse locations.

 ## Output
 |employeeid|employeename        |employeejobtitle               |employeehiredate|warehousename     |
 |----------|--------------------|-------------------------------|----------------|------------------|